spsklearn.cluster

 Method for initialization:

-’spherical-k-means++’ : selects initial cluster centers for k-mean clustering in a smart way to speed up convergence.
-See section Notes in k_init for more details.
+’spherical-k-means++’ : selects initial cluster centers for spherical k-means clustering in a smart way to speed up convergence.

 ’random’: choose n_clusters observations (rows) at random from data for the initial centroids.